pennersr/django-allauth/docs/installation.rst

           'django.core.context_processors.request','
     )

- Your templates setting have this template
+Your templates setting should have this template

     TEMPLATES = [
     {
         'BACKEND' :'django.template.backends.django.DjangoTemplates',